-- test equipment needed: Heathkit IP-2720 power supply Waters 334-A dummy load wattmeter - 1.
-Set the channel selector on channel 13. - 2.
+- 1. Set the channel selector on channel 13. - 2.
 Key the transmitter with the PTT button. - 3.
 Reduce the power supply voltage for a wattmeter reading of exactly 0.5 watt.
 This unsaturates the cans to get the sharp peaks needed to adjust them. - 4.
 Adjust L2, L3, L4, L5, L6 and L7 for maximum readings on the wattmeter. - 5.
-Repeat step 4 until no further improvement is observed. - 6.
-Change the channel selector to channel 23 and raise the power supply voltage to 13.8 VDC. - 7.
-Adjust L8 and L9 for maximum radings on the wattmeter. - 8.
-Repeat step 7 until no further improvement is observed. - 9.
-Back off L9 (counterclockwise) for a reading of 4.0 watts.
+Repeat step 4 until no further improvement is observed. - Change the channel selector to channel 23 and raise the power supply voltage to 13.8 VDC. - 7.
+Adjust L8 and L9 for maximum readings on the wattmeter. - 8.
+Repeat step 7 until no further improvement is observed. - Back off L9 (counterclockwise) for a reading of 4.0 watts.
 Maximum total current at this setting must not exceed 950 mA.
-Readjust L8 also if necessary to meet this specification. - 10.
-Unkey the transmitter.
+Readjust L8 also if necessary to meet this specification.